ChadBlickenstaff/ai-workflow-library/espanso/README.md

 # Espanso Automation

-A reusable automation layer for operationalizing AI workflows through text expansion, prompt architecture, and workflow standardization.
+A reusable automation layer for operationalizing AI workflows through text expansion, reasoning frameworks, and workflow standardization.

-Rather than treating AI as a collection of manually written prompts, this repository documents how Espanso serves as the execution layer of my LLM Operating System—routing repeatable work into structured AI workflows with a single trigger.
+Rather than treating AI as a collection of manually written prompts, this repository documents how Espanso serves as the automation layer of the Cognitive Fitness OS—transforming proven reasoning frameworks into repeatable workflows with a single trigger.

 ---